-The validation has identified One Corrective Action Request and six requests for Clarification.
+The validation identified six requests for Clarification.
 To address these requests for Clarification, Lara Co-Geração e Comercio de Energia Ltda. submitted a revised PDD (version July 2004).
-Based on the clarifications and additional information provided by Lara, DNV Certification was able to resolve all requests for Clarification and to conclude on the preliminary validation (see Appendix A, Table 3).
-As the project has not yet obtained approval by the Brazilian DNA, the identified Corrective Action Request is still pending.
+The clarifications and additional information provided by Lara sufficiently addressed all concerns raised by DNV.